OPALX-project/Manual/README.md

 ++++++++++++
 ```
 To be able to preview LaTeX formulas in Gitlab, we write them in the Gitlab
 flavoured variant.
-In our tool chain to translate the manual, we pre-process all
+In our tool chain to translate the manual, we preprocess all
 formulas to get them in the correct form.

 > **Note** inline math must be written on one line!
 Otherwise our pre-processor fails!